 Targeted – measures of some of the underlying factors affecting people’s wellbeing, such as self-esteem.

-This report has been developed by the Local Wellbeing Project in collaboration with the new economics foundation, with the support of the Audit Commission.
+This report was developed by the Local Wellbeing Project in collaboration with the New Economics Foundation, with the support of the Audit Commission.